 The Roland Jupiter-8 in Popular Music

-Now we now what tools to use, let’s look at the Jupiter 8’s role in popular music.
+Now that we know what tools to use, let’s look at the Jupiter 8’s role in popular music.
 Many famous artists have found the Jupiter 8 a source of songwriting inspiration.
 It’s undoubtedly an instrument that becomes one of the main focal points whenever it is used on a record.

-Nick Rhodes began his fascination with the Jupiter-8 on Duran Duran‘s Save A Prayer in 1982.
-Equally, it became the centrepiece of Michael Jackson‘s biggest all-time hit, Thriller, released only months later.
+Nick Rhodes began his fascination with the Jupiter-8 on Duran Duran’s Save A Prayer in 1982.
+Equally, it became the centerpiece of Michael Jackson’s biggest all-time hit, Thriller, released only months later.

 The Jupiter 8 is used on countless albums and became the quintessential tool for synth-pop music production.
 An interesting fact is that both Queen‘s Radio Gaga and We Built This City by Starship were produced from demos written solely with the Jupiter-8 and a Linndrum.

 Since those guilty pleasures of the mid-1980s, its sound has endured and reached through many genres. continuing its legacy in modern music.

 As such a versatile instrument, your approach when trying to emulate a synth like this is completely dependent on the specific sound you’re working with.
 Each of the plug-ins we’ve mentioned has analogue circuitry modeling capabilities, so familiarize yourself with these features.
 Let’s discuss a few tips that should help you along the way:

 - The Jupiter-8 is known for its arpeggiator, keep in mind that its feel is far more of a feature than the notes being played.

 - The unison function uses all 8 voices to work as one, perfect for creating monster leads and bass sounds.

 - Unless you want it to take up the entire mix, roll off some of the low end, and remember, reverb is your friend.